-TALLULAH FALLS HYDROELECTRIC PLANT AND TALLULAH GORGE STATE PARK plant was a key component in a multi-dam project on the Tallulah and Tugaloo rivers.
+TALLULAH FALLS HYDROELECTRIC PLANT AND TALLULAH GORGE STATE PARK

 Georgia Railway and Power Company continued construction on the dam, and the project was completed in 1913.
 The final dam was a long stone structure that measured 160 feet high, 140-feet long.
 It created a 63-acre lake and a 6,666-foot-long underground tunnel that carries water from the lake to a holding area above the powerhouse.
-The Tallulah Falls power
+The Tallulah Falls power plant was a key component in a multi-dam project on the Tallulah and Tug plant was a key component in a multi-dam project on the Tallulah and Tugaloo rivers.